 Long term volunteers can apply for a soft skills certificate from GLORE, a Project from the EU.
 You can choose up to 5 skills to certificate according to your experience and will.

-These are the soft skills that volunteers are most likely to develop during the volunteer period in Pacheco:
+Soft skills that volunteers are most likely to develop during the volunteer period in Pacheco

 - Critical Thinking